Blog

 Olive Oil, unlike other vegetable oils, is extracted from a fruit and not a seed.
 The word “oil” comes from the Arabic “az-zait”, which refer to the juice of olives.
 But Homer famously coined the term “liquid gold” to describe Olive Oil thousands of years ago.
 This oil is a central and distinguishing component of the Mediterranean diet, one of the healthiest diets around.
 Moreover, it’s a diet that was declared an Intangible Cultural Heritage by UNESCO in 2012.

-Olive oil was discovered and began to be used thousands of years ago in the classical era when various Mediterranean civilisations (Phoenicians, Greeks, and Romans) began to grow olive trees and extract juice from the olives.
+The olive oil story begins thousands of years ago in the classical era when various Mediterranean civilisations (Phoenicians, Greeks, and Romans) began to grow olive trees and extract juice from the olives.
 But it was in Ancient Greece where the olive tree, its fruit and Olive Oil achieved the importance they enjoy today.
 It’s no coincidence that these elements appear represented on coins or on tombs as symbols of immortality.

 Interestingly, crowns of olive branches were even given to athletes during the Olympic Games.
 Moreover, some of the branches that were given to the victors were always cut with a golden knife by a 12-year-old boy whose parents were still living.